Puppy Fever: Getting Your Family A Puppy

 Once you have chosen your breed, contact breeders and ask them questions about their breeding programs.
 You are looking for a breeder who breeds for temperament and health FIRST.
 You want a puppy whose parents and grandparents had outstanding health and temperament and were good pets for children.

-- Ask to see a pedigreeof the litter.
+2. Ask to see a pedigreeof the litter.
 Notice how many AKC Champions are in the pedigree.
 A dog who earns an AKC Championship is more likely to have good health and good temperament than a dog who is not an AKC Champion.

-- It is very expensive to breed outstanding dogs—dogs with required health clearances and AKC Championships.
+6. It is very expensive to breed outstanding dogs—dogs with required health clearances and AKC Championships.
 Therefore, the puppies from such dogs will be expensive too.
+Understanding the cost of the first year of owning a puppy is key to knowing if you're ready to bring one home.
 Healthy puppies raised by experienced breeders are more expensive to buy but LESS expensive to raise than “cheaper” puppies raised by breeders who do not show or health test the parents.